NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 References (Walton, 1983) (Clark, Allen, 1978) for these calculations are contained in the references section at the end of this list of fields.

-#### Field:� Global Horizontal Radiation
+#### Field: Global Horizontal Radiation

 This is the Global Horizontal Radiation in Wh/m2.
 (Total amount of direct and diffuse solar radiation in Wh/m2 received on a horizontal surface during the number of minutes preceding the time indicated.)
 It is not currently used in EnergyPlus calculations.
 It should have a minimum value of 0; missing value for this field is 9999.

-#### Field:� Direct Normal Radiation
+#### Field: Direct Normal Radiation

 This is the Direct Normal Radiation in Wh/m2.
 (Amount of solar radiation in Wh/m2 received directly from the solar disk on a surface perpendicular to the sun's rays, during the number of minutes preceding the time indicated.)
 If the field is missing (<span>$\ge 9999$</span>) or invalid (<span>$<0$</span>), it is set to 0.
 Counts of such missing values are totaled and presented at the end of the runperiod.

-#### Field:� Diffuse Horizontal Radiation
+#### Field: Diffuse Horizontal Radiation

 This is the Diffuse Horizontal Radiation in Wh/m2.
 (Amount of solar radiation in Wh/m2 received from the sky (excluding the solar disk) on a horizontal surface during the number of minutes preceding the time indicated.)
 If the field is missing (<span>$\ge 9999$</span>) or invalid (<span>$<0$</span>), it is set to 0.
 Counts of such missing values are totaled and presented at the end of the runperiod.

-#### Field:� Global Horizontal Illuminance
+#### Field: Global Horizontal Illuminance

 This is the Global Horizontal Illuminance in lux.
-(Average total amount of direct and diffuse illuminance in hundreds of lux received on a horizontal surface during the number of minutes preceding the time indicated.)� It is not currently used in EnergyPlus calculations.
+(Average total amount of direct and diffuse illuminance in hundreds of lux received on a horizontal surface during the number of minutes preceding the time indicated.)
+It is not currently used in EnergyPlus calculations.
 It should have a minimum value of 0; missing value for this field is 999999 and will be considered missing if greater than or equal to 999900.

-#### Field:� Direct Normal Illuminance
+#### Field: Direct Normal Illuminance

 This is the Direct Normal Illuminance in lux.
 (Average amount of illuminance in hundreds of lux received directly from the solar disk on a surface perpendicular to the sun's rays, during the number of minutes preceding the time indicated.)
 It is not currently used in EnergyPlus calculations.
 It should have a minimum value of 0; missing value for this field is 999999 and will be considered missing if greater than or equal to 999900.

-#### Field:� Diffuse Horizontal Illuminance
+#### Field: Diffuse Horizontal Illuminance

 This is the Diffuse Horizontal Illuminance in lux.
 (Average amount of illuminance in hundreds of lux received from the sky (excluding the solar disk) on a horizontal surface during the number of minutes preceding the time indicated.)
 It is not currently used in EnergyPlus calculations.
 It should have a minimum value of 0; missing value for this field is 999999 and will be considered missing if greater than or equal to 999900.

-#### Field:� Zenith Luminance
+#### Field: Zenith Luminance

 This is the Zenith Illuminance in Cd/m2.
-(Average amount of luminance at the sky's zenith in tens of Cd/m2 during the number of minutes preceding the time indicated.)� It is not currently used in EnergyPlus calculations.
+(Average amount of luminance at the sky's zenith in tens of Cd/m2 during the number of minutes preceding the time indicated.)
+It is not currently used in EnergyPlus calculations.
 It should have a minimum value of 0; missing value for this field is 9999.

-#### Field:� Wind Direction
+#### Field: Wind Direction

 This is the Wind Direction in degrees where the convention is that North=0.0, East=90.0, South=180.0, West=270.0.
 (Wind direction in degrees at the time indicated.
-If calm, direction equals zero.)� Values can range from 0 to 360.
+If calm, direction equals zero.)
+Values can range from 0 to 360.
 Missing value is 999.

-#### Field:� Wind Speed
+#### Field: Wind Speed

 This is the wind speed in m/sec.
-(Wind speed at time indicated.)� Values can range from 0 to 40.
+(Wind speed at time indicated.)
+Values can range from 0 to 40.
 Missing value is 999.

-#### Field:� Total Sky Cover
+#### Field: Total Sky Cover

 This is the value for total sky cover (tenths of coverage). (i.e. 1 is 1/10 covered.
 10 is total coverage).
 (Amount of sky dome in tenths covered by clouds or obscuring phenomena at the hour indicated at the time indicated.)
 Minimum value is 0; maximum value is 10; missing value is 99.

-#### Field:� Opaque Sky Cover
+#### Field: Opaque Sky Cover

 This is the value for opaque sky cover (tenths of coverage). (i.e. 1 is 1/10 covered.
 10 is total coverage).
-(Amount of sky dome in tenths covered by clouds or obscuring phenomena that prevent observing the sky or higher cloud layers at the time indicated.)� This is not used unless the field for Horizontal Infrared Radiation Intensity is missing and then it is used to calculate Horizontal Infrared Radiation Intensity.
+(Amount of sky dome in tenths covered by clouds or obscuring phenomena that prevent observing the sky or higher cloud layers at the time indicated.)
+This is not used unless the field for Horizontal Infrared Radiation Intensity is missing and then it is used to calculate Horizontal Infrared Radiation Intensity.
 Minimum value is 0; maximum value is 10; missing value is 99.

-#### Field:� Visibility
+#### Field: Visibility

 This is the value for visibility in km.
 (Horizontal visibility at the time indicated.)
 It is not currently used in EnergyPlus calculations.
 Missing value is 9999.

-#### Field:� Ceiling Height
+#### Field: Ceiling Height

 This is the value for ceiling height in m.
 (77777 is unlimited ceiling height.
-88888 is cirroform ceiling.)� �It is not currently used in EnergyPlus calculations.
+88888 is cirroform ceiling.)
+It is not currently used in EnergyPlus calculations.
 Missing value is 99999.

-#### Field:� Present Weather Observation
+#### Field: Present Weather Observation

 If the value of the field is 0, then the observed weather codes are taken from the following field.
-If the value of the field is 9, then “missing” weather is assumed.
+If the value of the field is 9, then "missing" weather is assumed.
 Since the primary use of these fields (Present Weather Observation and Present Weather Codes) is for rain/wet surfaces, a missing observation field or a missing weather code implies no rain.

 Table 15.
 Present Weather Observation Values